 Also visit the State of Maine "Private Well Water and Testing" webpage.

-How Often | New Hampshire Recommends (2020) | State of Maine Recommends (2017) |
+How Often | State of Maine Recommendation (2017) |

-Annual | Nitrate Bacteria Nitrite |
+Annual | Nitrate Nitrite Bacteria |

-Every 3-5 Years | ||
+Every 3-5 Years | |

-Every 3-5 Years Radiological Analysis |
+Every 3-5 Years Radiological Analysis | |

-Source of Data | NHDES "Suggested Water Quality Testing for Private Wells" (3 pg. pdf, 2020) | Maine Statute §2660-T, “Safe Drinking Water from Residential Private Wells: Uniform Testing Recommendation” (2017) |
+Source of Data | Maine Statute §2660-T, “Safe Drinking Water from Residential Private Wells: Uniform Testing Recommendation” (2017) |

 Per- and Polyfluoroalkyl Substances (PFAS)